Padmavati Temple: Deity

 Padmavathi (Alamelumangamma or Alarmelmangai) is the main deity of the temple.
 Padmavathi is the incarnation of goddess Lakshmi and is consort of Venkateswara.
 The deity faces east within the temple.
+As the earthly manifestation of Goddess Lakshmi, she is worshipped for prosperity and is considered essential to visit before seeking blessings at the main Tirumala temple.
+The Goddess is seated in a Padmasana posture (seated on a lotus).
+She is depicted holding lotuses in both her upper hands while the lower hands are in the Abhayamudra and Varadamudra positions.